yonas/docker/freebsd-porting.md

 This should build the docker executable in current directory.
 You can run docker with command:

-    zfs create zroot/docker -o mountpoint=/dk # this should be short!
+    zfs create -o mountpoint=/dk zroot/docker # this should be short!
     ./docker -d -b none -e jail -s zfs -g /dk -D

 After the daemon is started we can pull the image and start the container

    ./docker pull kazuyoshi/freebsd-minimal
-   ./docker create --name freebsd kazuyoshi/freebsd-minimal /bin/csh
+   ./docker run freebsd kazuyoshi/freebsd-minimal uuidgen
-   ./docker ps -a # should show the container

-   ./docker start freebsd # this fails now
+So as we see, container can start and run a program, but running background processes is impossible now (work in progress).